Anna Paulina Luna: Social media

 In September 2020, Luna threatened to sue Twitter because the company refused to verify her account, alleging "political prejudice" and calling it "election meddling", and in October 2020, Luna's campaign said it filed a complaint with the FEC over Twitter's refusal to verify Luna's account.
-The FEC complaint said that Twitter violated the equal time rule by verifying Charlie Crist but not Luna and asked the FEC to force Twitter to verify Luna's account.
+The FEC complaint said that Twitter violated the equal time rule by verifying Charlie Crist, but not Luna, and asked the FEC to force Twitter to verify Luna's account.

-During a combative House Oversight Committee hearing on February 8, 2023, Luna alleged that Twitter, the federal government, "leftist nonprofits", and potentially the Democratic National Committee had acted jointly to censor Americans in November 2020 through the Jira project management platform, and that it violated the First Amendment.
+During a combative House Oversight Committee hearing on February 8, 2023, Luna alleged that Twitter, the federal government, "leftist non-profits", and, potentially, the Democratic National Committee had acted jointly to censor Americans in November 2020 through the Jira project management platform, and that it violated the First Amendment.

+When, early January 2026, Prime Minister Keir Starmer warned that X could be blocked in the United Kingdom because of its ability to generate AI sexualized images of women and children.
+Luna called for sanctions against the country if it went through with a ban.

 Foreign policy

+NATO

+In March 2025 Luna expressed opposition to U.S. membership in NATO.

 Ukraine

-Luna is a cosponsor of the Ukraine Fatigue Resolution (H.Res.113), sponsored by Florida representative Matt Gaetz.
+Luna is a cosponsor of the 2023 Ukraine Fatigue Resolution (H.Res.113), sponsored by former Florida representative Matt Gaetz.
 The bill would suspend all U.S. foreign aid to Ukraine for the war there and demand that all combatants in this conflict reach a peace agreement immediately.

-In 2023, Luna was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.
+Also in 2023, Luna was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.
 The same year, Luna voted for a moratorium on aid to Ukraine.
 In April 2024, Luna again voted against the $60 billion military aid package for Ukraine.

-In October 2025, amidst the Russo-Ukrainian war, Luna met with Kirill Dmitriev, an envoy of Russian President Vladimir Putin.
+In October 2025, amidst the Russo-Ukrainian war, Luna met with Kirill Dmitriev, an envoy of Russian president Vladimir Putin.
 Regarding the meeting, Luna said that she wished to "foster the relationship and conversations of peace and trade.
 Our two countries do not need to be enemies.
-Allies in trade benefit everyone.”
+Allies in trade benefit everyone."
 After Putin said that Donald Trump deserved the Nobel Peace Prize, Luna praised Putin, thanking the Russian government for "backing" the President.

-That same year she Luna expressed opposition to U.S. membership in NATO.
+On January 9, 2026, Luna claimed that Christians were being persecuted in Ukraine.
+She announced she would contact the State Department.
+Luna also proclaimed that the "Vatican has a responsibility to ensure that they are educating the international community on what is happening across the world, specifically with regard to Christian persecution."
+Luna based her opinion on a letter from Ukrainian MPs Oleksandr Dubinsky, Artem Dmytruk and Oleksandr Kunytskyi, in which they claimed that in Ukraine the "number of political prisoners has already exceeded 42,000, along with the criminal prosecution of 400,000 Ukrainian men who refused to go to frontline and fight."
+According to Olha Stefanishyna, the ambassador of Ukraine to the United States, there were no political prisoners in the entire Ukrainian penitentiary system, out of a total 34,600 inmates.